Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

 Since the validation output logic is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and the `Metrics CLI Doctor`, we want to have a reusable API for the validation output for the components listed above.
-For that, let's create a `validation` package in the [`Metrics Core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core) package to store the common abstractions of the validation functionality.
+For that, let's create a `validation` package within the [`Metrics Core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core) component to store the common abstractions of the validation functionality.

-Consider the next sections describing the main classes of the `validation` package.
+The following subsections describe the main classes of the `validation` package.

 #### ValidationTarget

-A `ValidationTarget` is an entity that represents the value under the validation (e.g., it's a version of a CLI package).
+A `ValidationTarget` is an entity that represents a value under the validation (e.g., it's a version of a CLI package).
+One can understand it as the description of an item to be validated.

 To represent a `ValidationTarget` in output to the user, we should know its name and a description.

 #### ValidationConclusion

-A `ValidationConclusion` represents a possible conclusion of the validation process (e.g., 'valid', 'invalid', 'unknown', 'not installed', etc.).
+A `ValidationConclusion` represents a possible conclusion of the validation process (e.g., `valid`, `invalid`, etc.).
+The conclusion indicates the result of the validation process for an item (i.e., target) and defines how the result should be represented in output.

 To represent a `ValidationConclusion` to a user, we should know its name, and a visual indicator (e.g., `[+]`, `[-]`, `[?]`, etc.).

 #### TargetValidationResult

 A `TargetValidationResult` represents a result of the validation of some `ValidationTarget`.

-The `TargetValidationResult` should include the following fields:
+It should include the following fields:

-- A `ValidationTarget` used in the validation process;
+- A `ValidationTarget` that was used in the validation process - indicates that the `TargetValidationResult` instance is related to validating this target.
-- A `ValidationConclusion` of the validation;
+- A `ValidationConclusion` of the validation - represents the result itself.
-- A description of this conclusion;
+- A description of this conclusion - defines a human-friendly and short description of what the conclusion means for the specified target (may vary from case to case).
-- An additional details of this conclusion;
+- An additional details - provides some additional details of the validation process for the specified target.
-- A context of this conclusion (e.g., process output, additional recommendations, etc.).
+- A context - provides details that may not be related to the validation process itself (e.g., output of the process under validation, additional recommendations, etc.).

 #### ValidationResult

-A `ValidationResult` is a class that holds the `TargetValidationResult` for each `ValidationTarget`.
-In simple words, the `ValidationResult` is an overall result of the validation process that contains the validation result for all validated targets.
+A `ValidationResult` is a class that holds `TargetValidationResult`s for each `ValidationTarget`.
+In other words, the `ValidationResult` is an overall result of the validation process that contains the validation result for all the validated targets.

 #### ValidationResultBuilder

 A `ValidationResultBuilder` is a class that simplifies the creation of the `ValidationResult`.
-The `ValidationResultBuilder` has the main build method that returns a `ValidationResult`.
+The `ValidationResultBuilder` has the main build method that returns a ready-to-use `ValidationResult`.

 This class implements a `Builder` pattern, and its responsibility is to assemble the `ValidationResult` step by step.

 #### ValidationResultPrinter

-A `ValidationResultPrinter` is a class that is responsible for showing the validation result to the user.
+A `ValidationResultPrinter` is a class that is responsible for displaying the validation result to the user.

-Consider the following class diagram that describes the `validation` package structure:
+The following class diagram describes the `validation` package structure:

 ![Validation diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/doctor_output_design/metrics/cli/docs/features/doctor_output_improvements/diagrams/validation_class_diagram.puml)